tezos-commons/baseDAO/BaseDAO.md

 ### `transfer_contract_tokens`

+This entrypoint can be used by the administrator to transfer tokens owned (or operated) by this contract in another FA2 contract.
+Unlike the others, this entrypoint can be used after contract is migrated.

 **Argument:**
   + **In Haskell:** [`TransferContractTokensParam`](#types-TransferContractTokensParam)
   + **In Michelson:** `(pair (address %contract_address) (list %params (pair (address %from_) (list %txs (pair (address %to_) (pair (nat %token_id) (nat %amount)))))))`